emarcins/billApp/README.md

 </br>
 The app is agree with the responsive web design.
 It works on most popular web browsers (like Chrome, Firefox, Safari, Opera etc.).
 </br>
-You can use the **GoDutch** app on the desktops, tablets and mobile as well.
+You can use the **GoDutch** app on the desktops, tablets and mobile as well. :mag:

 # Tests
-I added end-to-end tests to my repository.
+I added end-to-end tests to my repository. :memo:
 </br>
 There are e2e tests in cypress.io and testing functionally of application.
 </br>